 As police departments and law enforcement agencies increase their budgets to provide the manpower and technology to fight cyber crimes effectively, graduates of an online master’s in criminal justice program will have a competitive edge for positions of authority in the criminal justice system.

-A master’s in criminal justice degree online can open many doors for early- to mid-career professionals who aspire to advance their careers in diverse areas of the criminal
+A master’s in criminal justice degree online can open many doors for early- to mid-career professionals who aspire to advance their careers in diverse areas of the criminal justice system:

 Other rewarding positions can be found as a forensic scientist, forensic psychologist, criminologist, crime scene investigator, and private investigator.‡